ubccpsc/310/project/Deliverable1.md

      * Attempting to remove a dataset that hasn't been added yet counts as an error.
      *
      * The promise should fulfill the id of the dataset that was removed.
-     * The promise should reject with a NotFoundError (if it was not yet added)
+     * The promise should reject with a NotFoundError (if a valid id was not yet added)
      * or an InsightError (any other source of failure) describing the error.
      *
      * This will delete both disk and memory caches for the dataset for the id meaning